Anurag-Mohan/NutriScan/README.md

 - **OpenFoodFacts** - For providing comprehensive food product data
 - **Flutter Team** - For the amazing cross-platform framework
 - **Material Design** - For design inspiration and guidelines
-- **Contributors** - Thank you to all who have contributed to this project

 ## 📞 Contact & Support